-February 7th marked the deadline for all policy bills to pass out of committee in their chamber of origin.
-Numerous gun control bills have passed out of committee and remain active, including two of the most egregious bills that are awaiting a floor vote in both chambers.
-Please contact your lawmakers and ask them to OPPOSE 2240/6077 and 1315/6294.
-House Bill 2240 and Senate Bill 6077 ban the manufacture, possession, sale, transfer, etc. of magazines that hold more than fifteen and ten rounds of ammunition respectively.
-These limitations are strongly supported by the Governor and the Attorney General.
+Senate Bill 5078 bans the manufacture, possession, sale, transfer, etc. of magazines that “are capable of holding” or hold more than 17 rounds of ammunition.
+This includes conversion kits or parts from which any such magazine may be assembled.
 These so called “high capacity” magazines are in fact standard equipment for commonly-owned firearms that many Americans legally and effectively use for an entire range of legitimate purposes, such as self-defense or competition.
 Those who own non-compliant magazines prior to the ban are only allowed to possess them on their own property and in other limited instances such as at licensed shooting ranges or while hunting.
-Restricted magazines have to be transported unloaded and locked separately from firearms and stored at home locked, making them unavailable for self-defense.
-House Bill 1315 and Senate Bill 6294 requires onerous government red tape and further training to obtain a Concealed Pistol License.
-Mandatory training requirements are yet another cost prohibitive measure intended to ensure that lower income Americans are barred from defending themselves.
+Prohibited magazines have to be transported unloaded and locked separately from firearms and stored at home locked, making them unavailable for self-defense.
+Any violation of this measure is a gross misdemeanor punishable by a maximum of 364 days in jail and/or a fine of up to $5,000.